johnli25/FrameCorr/README.md

 ### If you have any questions, please contact the first author.
 To quickly try PNC, the network and the checkpoints are in the `demo_simulation` folder.
 To train PNC from scratch, please go to `training`.

+## Our CS 525 changes + notes (pay attention to this)

+Make sure to have Python packages paramiko, Pillow, and scp installed.
+You can do so via conda or pip (e.g. `pip install paramiko Pillow scp`)

 ## Introduction

 This repository contains the source code and testbed setup instructions for **R. Wang, H. Liu, J. Qiu, M. Xu, R. Guerin, C. Lu, [Progressive Neural Compression for Adaptive Image Offloading under Timing Constraints](https://doi.org/10.1109/RTSS59052.2023.00020), IEEE Real-Time Systems Symposium ([RTSS'23](https://2023.rtss.org/)), December 2023.  [[IEEE Xplore](https://doi.org/10.1109/RTSS59052.2023.00020)]** [[arXiv](https://arxiv.org/pdf/2310.05306.pdf)] [[RTSS 2023 Proceedings](https://doi.ieeecomputersociety.org/10.1109/RTSS59052.2023.00020)]